nickspoons/vim-cs/README.md

 # vim-cs
-Vim Runtime Files for C#
+Official Vim runtime files for C#

+# License
+The Vim License applies.
+See `:h license`